YashLakhwani99/amazon_music_app/README.md

 ## Features

-Highlight the key features of your Amazon Music clone:

 - Splash screen with app branding
 - Search for songs, albums, and artists
 - Play, pause, and control music playback
 - Responsive UI for different screen sizes

 ## Technologies Used

-List the technologies, frameworks, and libraries used in your project:

 - Flutter
 - Dart